H4rsh4nk/samsung-backlight-linux/README.md

 # (˘︶˘).｡*♡

+ps.
 Will try to make it more automated once i get more time.